kuzudb/kuzu-blog/README.md

-# Kùzu Blog
+# Kuzu Blog

-Code for Kùzu's blog site, built with [Astro](https://astro.build/), Tailwind CSS, and TypeScript.
+Code for Kuzu's blog site, built with [Astro](https://astro.build/), Tailwind CSS, and TypeScript.
 The site is built on top of the [EV0](https://github.com/gndx/ev0-astro-theme) OSS theme.

 ## 🚀 Getting Started